Jerusalem Light Rail: North–south BRT line

 The first bus rapid transit (BRT) line, a feeder line to the Light Rail, is a dedicated bus line running along Hebron Road in south Jerusalem, northwards to Keren HaYesod Street, and from there to King George V Street, where it crosses the path of the light rail and continues along Straus Street towards Kikar HaShabbat to Yehezkel Street and Shmuel HaNavi Street, towards Golda Meir Boulevard in the direction of Ramot.
-Buses on this route are operated by the Egged Transportation Cooperative.
+Buses on this route are operated mainly by Superbus, and also by Egged.
 Tour buses, Arab buses and mini-buses that run from the Damascus Gate also use the line.

-The bus stops on this route have been designed to match the tram stops on the Red Line.
+The bus stops on this route have been designed to match the light rail stops on the Red Line.

 Rolling stock

 Initial rolling stock consists of 46 Citadis 302 100% low-floor five-module units manufactured at Alstom's Aytré factory.
 All axles are driven to handle gradients up to 9%.
 The first car was delivered via the Port of Ashdod in September 2007.

 The maintenance and storage depot is on a 10 acre site near French Hill in northern East Jerusalem.
 The route and vehicles are monitored from the control center, and trams are driven under line-of-sight principles with built-in priority at many road intersections.
 The fare collection and ticketing system is supplied by Affiliated Computer Services.